neurobin/php2html/README.md

 The script can be run without installing if python3.4 is available:

       python3.4 php2html.py options
+###On Linux:

-The tool can be installed by running the install file provided in any Linux System.
+The tool can be installed by running the install file provided, in any Linux System:

       chmod +x install
       ./install   //or simply drag and drop the file on terminal
+###On Windows:

+For windows, a setup.exe file is provided.
+Run it to install.

 ##How to use:

+Usage of this tool in windows and Linux are same.
+You can run it with cmd in windows and with terminal emulator in Linux.

      Usage: php2html [options]